-On occasion, a student may find that a primary supervisor is not meeting with them consistently or "spreads out" their 1 hour of supervision across the week (e.g., 15-minute blocks).
+On occasion, a student may find that a primary supervisor is not meeting with them consistently, or "spreads out" their one hour of individual supervision across the week (e.g., 15-minute blocks).
+This may or may not meet the student's needs, depending on the site, setting, and the student's practicum level.
 The role of supervision within the field of clinical psychology is significant.
 Further, clinical supervision should be viewed as distinct from "supervising activities."
-Per the APA (2014) "Guidelines for Clinical Supervision in Health Service Psychology:"
+Per the APA (2014) "Guidelines for Clinical Supervision in Health Service Psychology:"4